rabbitmq/omq/README.md

    with `key=foo`, some with `key=bar` and some with `key=baz` (in roughly equal proportions).
 2. When consuming, you can apply a filter, for example, `--amqp-app-property-filter key=$p:ba` will tell RabbitMQ to only deliver messages where the `key` property starts with `ba` (`$p:` means that what follows is a prefix), so it'll return roughly 66% of the messages in the stream.
+You can filter on properties (eg. `subject`) or application properties.

 Here's a full example, where we can see this in action:
 ```shell